tuhuynh27/go-ioc/README.md

 Go IoC uses code generation to:

-1. Scan struct tags at build time to identify components, interfaces, qualifiers and dependencies
+1. Scan struct tags at build time to identify components, interfaces, qualifiers dependencies and lifecycle hooks
 2. Generate type-safe dependency injection code that creates and wires components correctly
 3. Create initialization functions that handle all the wiring

 ## Usage

-To use Go IoC in your project, install the code generator:
+To use Go IoC in your project, install the GO IoC code generator:

 ```bash
 go install github.com/tuhuynh27/go-ioc/cmd/iocgen@latest
 ```

+Please ensure that `$GOPATH/bin` is added to your $PATH.

 ### Defining Components